China urges U.S. away from 'brink' as Trump picks trade weapons

 BEIJING/SHANGHAI (Reuters) - China urged the United States on Friday to “pull back from the brink” as President Donald Trump’s plans for tariffs on up to $60 billion in Chinese goods moved the world’s two largest economies closer to a trade war.

-The escalating tensions between Beijing and Washington sent shivers through financial markets as investors foresaw dire consequences for the global economy if trade barriers start going up.
+The escalating tensions sent shivers through financial markets as investors foresaw dire consequences for the global economy if trade barriers start going up.

-Trump is planning to impose the tariffs over what his administration says is misappropriation of U.S. intellectual property.
+Trump is planning to impose the tariffs for what he says is misappropriation of U.S. intellectual property.
 A probe was launched last year under Section 301 of the 1974 U.S. Trade Act.

 “China doesn’t hope to be in a trade war, but is not afraid of engaging in one,” the Chinese commerce ministry responded in a statement.